 Avenue Therapeutics, Inc. (the "Company" or "Avenue") was incorporated in Delaware on February 9, 2015, as a wholly-owned subsidiary of Fortress Biotech, Inc. ("Fortress").
 Avenue is a specialty pharmaceutical company focused on the development and commercialization of therapies for the treatment of neurologic diseases.
-Avenue's current product candidates include AJ201 for the treatment of spinal and bulbar muscular atrophy ("SBMA", also known as Kennedy's Disease), intravenous tramadol ("IV tramadol") for the treatment of post-operative acute pain, and BAER-101 for the treatment of epilepsy and panic disorders.
+Avenue's current product candidates include intravenous tramadol ("IV tramadol") for the treatment of post-operative acute pain and BAER-101 for the treatment of epilepsy and panic disorders.